looking for the first cregox/random?

 now, i haven’t even brought up how a software can generate a true random number, in theory… the short version is: ai. just like a single human behaviour can easily be random to us, another intelligent being will, necessarily, be able to be random. the catch 22 here is how to make such an intelligent ai smarter than humans and i would argue that it needs a true random generator to begin with. but this could be a paradox resolved by itself, creating both at the exact same time.

-after all, randomness do help math in ways most people (including me) will never comprehend, although to me it’s very clear that’s basically tapping into god. 😁
+after all, randomness do help math in ways most people (including me) will never comprehend, although to me it’s very clear that’s basically tapping into god. chaos, perhaps? 😁